 Australia has a reliable public transportation system.
 Once you arrive here, it’s good to get used to the public transportation system.
 Even though having your own personal car is a good choice, it might take some time to buy a car.

-- Bus, tram, trains and ferry are the major means of transportation in Australia which most of which will be interconnected to a single system.
+- Bus, trams, trains and ferries are the major means of transportation in Australia which most of which will be interconnected to a single system.

-- You can plan your journey and track vehicles in real-time through website, apps or google maps.
-Prepaid smart cards (opal, MetroCard) are first choice commuters which you can buy via agents, at train stations or at metro centres, convenience stores.
+- You can plan your journey and track vehicles in real-time through websites, apps or google maps.
+Prepaid smart cards (opal, MetroCard) are the first choice of commuters which you can buy via agents, at train stations or at metro centres, and convenience stores.

 - Paper tickets can also be purchased on the vehicle with the driver by cash.